 Our Board of Directors is responsible for the oversight of the day-to-day management of ECLF.
 ECLF Directors are appointed by the Board of Directors of Investment, or by such officers of Investment as designated by the Board of Directors of Investment.
 It is our practice to hold meetings of our Board of Directors at least quarterly to discuss and assess progress towards strategic goals, risk tolerance levels, financial and operating performance as well as new initiatives.
 In accordance with ECLF's by-laws, the Board of Directors may consist of not less than three nor more than ten directors, and the number of directors may fluctuate from time to time.
-As of the date of this prospectus, our Board of Directors includes five members (all of whom have voting rights), including one director who serves in an ex officio capacity, one internal elected director and three elected directors from outside Enterprise.
+As of the date of this prospectus, our Board of Directors includes seven members (six of whom have voting rights), including four directors who serve in an ex officio capacity including one from outside Enterprise, and three elected directors from outside Enterprise.
 Elected directors serve three-year staggered terms, with a maximum of three consecutive three-year terms.
 Ex officio directors are not subject to term limits.
-As of the date of this prospectus, the President of ECLF is an ex officio member of the Board of Directors (with voting rights).
-It is our expectation that beginning September 1, 2023, Shaun Donovan, the new President and CEO of Partners will begin serving as an ex officio member of the Board of Directors to six members.
-Two of our board members, Lori Chatman and Alice Carr, also serve as directors on Investment's board.
-Shaun Donovan will also serve as a director on both Investment and Partners' boards.
+As of the date of this prospectus, the ex officio members of the Board of Directors are the CEO of Partners (without voting rights), the President of ECLF (with voting rights), the designated representative of Enterprise Community Leadership Council (with voting rights) and the President of Investment (with voting rights).
+As of the date of this Prospectus, the Board of Directors' four independent directors are Alice Carr, Cynthia Muller, Taiisa Kelly and Kerry O'Neill.
+Three of our board members, Lori Chatman, Shaun Donovan and Alice Carr, also serve as directors on Investment's board.
+Shaun Donovan also serves as a director on Partners' board.